german gymnasium king's cross restaurants

 Sushi on Jones

 Since first opening its doors in New York’s West Village in 2016, Sushi on Jones has made a name for itself as an omakase bar offering authentic Japanese dining.
-After taking its brand international, Sushi on Jones opened its UK outpost at King’s Cross’ Courtyard to deliver customers its popular omakase experiences – a Japanese term translating as 'I'll leave it up to you'.
-The 12-piece tasting menu, which will have you in and out of the restaurant in 45 minutes, features the freshest uni, seared wagyu and the freshest cuts of fish hand-selected everyday to create one of the most reasonably-priced sushi menus in the capital.
+Now taking its brand international, Sushi on Jones opened its UK outpost at King’s Cross’ Courtyard to deliver customers its popular omakase experience – a Japanese term translating as 'I'll leave it up to you'.
+The 12-piece tasting menu, which will have you in and out of the restaurant in 45 minutes, features the freshest uni, seared wagyu and hand-selected fish everyday to create one of the most reasonably-priced sushi menus in the capital.

 Curated by head chef Mattia Aranini and served at counter-seating, you can also indulge in a selection of nigiri and sashimi platters paired with Japanese sake, whiskey, beer and tea.
 We recommend the salmon and tuna crispy rice – two pieces with eel sauce, truffle and porcini spread – with a cup of Japanese Soba Cha tea.
 Delicious.